Ronda in Andalusia

 Go to Jerez de la Frontera

-Road Trip Through Andalusia
+Road trip through Andalusia

 Andalusia fulfills every prerequisite for a successful road trip - breathtaking landscapes, picturesque villages, exciting history, and architecture as well as culinary highlights.
 The short distances can be conveniently covered by car, motorcycle, camper, train or bus.
 Sounds like a plan?
 Then the following stops should not be missing on your route.